gmrandazzo/libscientific/README.md

 Contributing
 ------------

-To contribute you can fork the project, or if you have already forked the project update to the latest version of libscientific, make the changes and open a Pull Request.
+To contribute, you can fork the project, or if you have already forked the project update to the latest version of libscientific, make the changes and open a Pull Request.

+However, here are some recommendations.
-However some recommendations before open a Pull Request:
+Before opening a Pull Request:
   * Be sure that your code it's working.
-  * Comment your code with Parameters, Attribute, Return, Notes and References.
+  * Comment your code with Parameters, attributes, returns, notes, and References.
   * A test example is necessary.

-Probably your code will be integrated but some quality controls and goals have to be respected.